Reflections from the Work

 Short essays drawn from the creative and research process behind our images and videos.

-These are not arguments or analyses — just quiet notes formed during the work itself.
-Some are born from historical research in sacred art, biblical Israel and the ancient Near East, the early Church, and the lives of the saints.
-Others emerge while refining a biblical scene, selecting liturgical colors, or discerning symbolic meaning in gesture and form.
-Each one is offered simply, with care, and without urgency.
+These are not arguments or analyses—just quiet notes formed during the work itself.
+Some are born from historical research in sacred art, biblical Israel, and the lives of the saints.
+Others emerge while refining a biblical scene, decoding symbolism in medieval Catholic paintings, or discerning the meaning of gesture, posture, and form in traditional iconography.

 “The Lord gave,